data-govt-nz/ckanext-security/README.md

 stack.
 This requires to patch `ckan.config.middleware.pylons_app`.
 The patch is currently available in the data.govt.nz [CKAN repository](https://github.com/data-govt-nz/ckan/) on the `dia` branch, or [commit `74f78865`](https://github.com/data-govt-nz/ckan/commit/74f78865b8825c91d1dfe6b189228f4b975610a3) for cherry-pick.
+* A running Redis instance to store CSRF tokens configured with a maxmemory and maxmemory-policy=lru so it overwrites the least recently used item rather than running out of space.
+This instance should be a different instance from the one used for Harvest items to avoid data loss.
+[Redis LRU-Cache documentation](https://redis.io/topics/lru-cache).

 ### Changes to `who.ini`
 You will need at least the following setting ins your `who.ini`